playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 ## Drag and Drop

-You can drag Assets from the Asset Panel into asset slots in the [Attribute Editor](/user-manual/designer/attribute-editor) to add them to Components.
+You can drag Assets from the Asset Panel into asset slots in the [Attribute Editor][2] to add them to Components.

-You can also drag Model Assets directly into the [Design View](/user-manual/designer/design-view)
+You can also drag Model Assets directly into the [Design View][3]

-[target asset]: /user-manual/glossary/#target_asset
+[1]: /user-manual/glossary/#target_asset
+[2]: /user-manual/designer/attribute-editor
+[3]: /user-manual/designer/design-view